ReAct Prompting — Build a Reasoning + Action Agent

 Setup and Tool Definitions

 A ReAct agent is only as useful as its tools.
 Each tool is a plain Python function that takes a string input and returns a string output.
-I'm keeping these deliberately simple so you can focus on the loop itself, not tool complexity.
+The three tools below cover math, string manipulation, and fact lookup — deliberately simple so you can focus on the loop itself.

 We need a registry so the agent can discover which tools exist.
-This is just a dictionary mapping names to functions and descriptions.
+The registry is a dictionary mapping each tool name to its function and a natural-language description the LLM reads to decide when to call it.

 The ReAct Prompt Template